-The movie centers on Jessie (Kate Bosworth) and Mark (Thomas Jane) Hobson, a couple who had recently loss their son Sean (Antonio Romero) in a tragic bathtub drowning incident.
+The movie centers on Jessie (Kate Bosworth) and Mark (Thomas Jane) Hobson, a couple who had recently lost their son Sean (Antonio Romero) in a tragic bathtub drowning incident.
 They aren’t doing that well in the coping with tragedy category as Jessie is still attending support groups while Mark is slowly pulling away, but they somehow come to the conclusion that their marriage can be saved if they foster a child.
-This idea is unhealthy to say the least.
-Enter Cody (Jacob Tremblay) an eight year old boy who lost his mother when he was three and has bounced from on foster home to the other ever since.
+This idea is unhealthy, to say the least.
+Enter Cody (Jacob Tremblay) an eight-year-old boy who lost his mother when he was three and has bounced from one foster home to the other ever since.
 That one foster parent is in a mental home while the last couple abandoned Cody, or so the authorities assume, should give one pause, but as Cody is a very quiet, resilient and self-reliant child the Hobsons thinks he’s just what the doctor ordered.
 Maybe if the doctor was Joseph Mengele.

-Cody really is a sweet kid, he’s no Damien from The Omen movies, but he does have one little quirk, when he sleeps his dreams manifest themselves in the real world.
-Cody does his best to stop this from happening by drinking as much caffeine laced beverages as he can smuggle into his room, but eventually sleep will win out and the dreams begin.
-At first the Hobsons are enchanted with this miraculous “gift” as they find their home filled with beautifully dreamlike butterflies.
+Cody really is a sweet kid, he’s no Damien from The Omen movies, but he does have one little quirk, which is when he sleeps his dreams manifest themselves in the real world.
+Cody does his best to stop this from happening by drinking as many caffeine-laced beverages as he can smuggle into his room, but eventually sleep will win out and the dreams begin.
+At first, the Hobsons are enchanted with this miraculous “gift” as they find their home filled with beautifully dreamlike butterflies.
 A bit of magical whimsy is something these two could definitely use, but we in the audience eagerly wait for the inevitable other shoe to drop.

-Before I Wake does have some good scares, and the perquisite annoying jumps scares, but the CGI monster stuff needed a bit more work and though not a complete let down they do the movie no favors.
-The film sports a good cast and deals with some very heartfelt issues but sadly when the film reaches its startling climax, after Jesse has investigated and discovered the truth behind The Kankerman, the film continues on with an overlong and unnecessary coda.
-Instead of being a taught 83 minute horror/fantasy movie we get a 96 minute one that kind of peters out during the last ten minutes until the end credits eventually roll.
+Before I Wake does have some good scares, and the perquisite annoying jumps scares, but the CGI monster stuff needed a bit more work and though not a complete letdown they do the movie no favours.
+The film sports a good cast and deals with some very heartfelt issues but sadly when the film reaches its startling climax after Jesse has investigated and discovered the truth behind The Kankerman, the film continues on with an overlong and unnecessary coda.
+Instead of being a taught 83-minute horror/fantasy movie, we get a 96-minute one that kind of peters out during the last ten minutes until the end credits eventually roll.
 The film’s weak ending isn’t enough for me not to recommend the film, as the performance by Jacob Tremblay is easily worth the time, but a tighter script could have made this movie as effective as Andrés Muschietti’s horror film Mama, a movie that Before I Wake is desperately trying to emulate.
-Where the ghostly abilities of the villain in Mama was clearly defined those of Cody in this film are left rather vague.
+Where the ghostly abilities of the villain in Mama were clearly defined those of Cody in this film are left rather vague.